jedi-academy/learn-4711/data/labs/lab01.md

 ##Install Git

 Make sure that you have Git installed on your system, for instance from the [git-scm](http://git-scm.com/downloads) site.
+Note that this is independent of the GIT server you use.

 <img class="scale" src="/pix/labs/1/1-1b.png"/>

 ##Install Git Toolbar?